 Initiative Business Unit Start Date End Date Status % Complete Performance 3.1.3.1 CPI - Develop an Environmentally Sustainable Design Policy.
-Planning and Design 01-07-2021 30-06-2022 Completed 100 GREEN Progress Comments: The Environmental Sustainable Design Policy is on track.
+Planning and Design 01-07-2021 30-06-2022 Completed 100 GREEN

+Progress Comments: The Environmental Sustainable Design Policy is on track.
 A draft policy has been created in line with the state government requirements which will ultimately deliver more sustainable outcomes in areas such as building designs, subdivision layouts, and physical infrastructure in Cardinia Shire.

 The next steps is for Council to undertake a planning scheme amendment to incorporate the Environmentally Sustainable Design Policy into the Cardinia Shire Planning Scheme.

 3.1.3.1 CPI - Implement initiatives in the Biodiversity Conservation Strategy.
+Environment and 01-07-2021 30-06-2022 Completed 100

+Heritage GREEN

-Environment and Heritage 01-07-2021 30-06-2022 Completed 100 GREEN Progress Comments: The Biodiversity Conservation Strategy was adopted in June 2019 and is a 10-year strategy.
-Progress towards implementation: • Continued involvement in two landscape scale, multi stakeholder biodiversity projects; Cannibal Creek Catchment Biodiversity Project, and the Peri-Urban Weed Partnerships Project.
-Roadside vegetation quality assessment project completed, which will inform conservation works in future years. iNaturalist Citizen science tours were undertaken with six community groups, involving 56 participants, to inform community members on how to use the app and contribute towards the program.
-The Biolink Plan was adopted in December 2021 • The annual native plant giveaway program was launched in March 2022, providing 2,000 fr The annual native plant giveaway program was launched in March 2022, providing 2,000 free plants (2 per household).
+Progress Comments: The Biodiversity Conservation Strategy was adopted in June 2019 and is a 10-year strategy.
+Progress towards implementation:

+- Continued involvement in two landscape scale, multi stakeholder biodiversity projects; Cannibal Creek Catchment Biodiversity Project, and the Peri-Urban Weed Partnerships Project. - Roadside vegetation quality assessment project completed, which will inform conservation works in future years. - iNaturalist Citizen science tours were undertaken with six community groups, involving 56 participants, to inform community members on how to use the app and contribute towards the program. - The Biolink Plan was adopted in December 2021 - The annual native plant giveaway program was launched in March 2022, providing 2,000 free plants (2 per household).

 3.1.4 Plan and advocate for better water cycle planning and management to reduce environmental impacts.